marioyasuo/AutoMapper/Null-substitution.md

 Null substitution allows you to supply an alternate value for a destination member if the source value is null anywhere along the member chain.
-This means that instead mapping from null, it will map from the value you supply.
+This means that instead of mapping from null, it will map from the value you supply.

     var config = new MapperConfiguration(cfg => cfg.CreateMap<Source, Dest>()
         .ForMember(dest => dest.Value, opt => opt.NullSubstitute("Other Value"));